 19 July 2021 | Regular gardening workshops

-Our gardening workshops will now be held every Wednesday afternoon from 2-4pm.
+Our gardening workshops will now be held every Wednesday mornings from 10am-12pm.
 We will learn how to look after and nurture the seeds that we have sown.
 We are looking forward to seeing these grow and flourish throughout the year, ready to be eaten together!
 Email email@example.com if you would like to get involved in our regular gardening workshops.

 12 May 2021 | Regular gardening workshops